lanjoni/lua-inverter/README.md

-# lua-inverter
+# Lua Inverter

-Inverter array de números em Lua
+Veja como inverter um array de números qualquer facilmente em Lua!

+--

+See how to easily invert an array of numbers in Lua!